Joseph L. Bocchini Jr.: New Jersey General Assembly

+Later career

 In 1987, Bocchini gave up his Assembly seat to challenge Mercer County Executive Bill Mathesius for re-election.
 Mathesius narrowly defeated Bocchini by 930 votes.
-Bocchini challenged Mathesius again in 1991.
-Mathesius announced two weeks later that he would not seek re-election, and the Republican Party nominated Bob Prunetti, a county freeholder from Ewing.
-Amid a statewide backlash to the policies of the Jim Florio administration, Prunetti defeated Bocchini.
+In 1991, Bocchini announced another challenge to Mathesius.
+However, Mathesius announced two weeks later that he would not seek re-election, and the Republican Party nominated Bob Prunetti, a county freeholder from Ewing.
+Amid a statewide backlash to the policies of the Jim Florio administration and the Democratic Party, Bocchini did not campaign on his party affiliation.
+His advertisements emphasized that he was "born and raised in Mercer County, taught school in Hamilton and learned the values of hard work, honesty, loyalty and commitment."
+Prunetti defeated Bocchini.

 In 2004, Bocchini was appointed Mercer County Prosecutor.
-He served two five-year terms before informing Governor Chris Christie that he would not accept re-appointment to a third term in office.
+In 2007, he was recused from an investigation into accusations by a Rider University student that she was sexually assaulted by state troopers because of comments he made to The Star-Ledger describing the investigation as a "nightmare" and claiming that any prosecutor who wanted a case like it “[had] a psychological problem.”
+He served two five-year terms before informing Governor Chris Christie in 2014 that he would not accept re-appointment to a third term in office.
 Before his appointment as prosecutor, Bocchini served as a municipal court judge and municipal prosecutor in East Windsor and Washington Township (today known as Robbinsville).
+In 2015, Bocchini was accused of sexual harassment by a former employee at the county prosecutor's office and two former prosecutors.
+A civil case resulting from the accusations was settled in 2018 for $155,000.

+Personal life

+In 2015, Bocchini was inducted into the Steinert High School Athletic Hall of Fame for recognition of his long support of the school's baseball program.